 Okorocha restores Assumpta Avenue Name after much Pressure

-After much pressure on Imo State Governor, Rochas Okorocha, in renaming the Assumpta Avenue, its is reported that the Governor has restord the name of the street.
+After much pressure on Imo State Governor, Rochas Okorocha, in renaming the Assumpta Avenue, its is reported that the Governor has restored the name of the street.

 The pressure was mounted on him by the Catholics who believed that the name of the street is embedded with the history of the state.